SAP-archive/cloud-sample-spaceflight/README.md

 <a name="top"></a>
-# TechEd 2018
+# Description: cloud-sample-spaceflight

 <a name="intro"></a>
 ## Data Model for Space Itinerary Company (Spicy)

-This repository contains the base CDS data model used during the Keynote speech by Bjoern Goerke in Barcelona, and also for the following TechEd 2018 sessions:
+This repository contains the base CDS data model used during the SAP TechEd 2018 keynote speech by Bjoern Goerke in Barcelona, and also for the following SAP TechEd 2018 sessions:

 | TechEd<br>Session<br>Code | Repository | Session Description |
 |---|---|---|